siltium-labs/merlin-gql-cli/README.md

 One of the most interesting features of _Merlin GQL_ is how it handles relationships between entities in your _Database Schema_ and maps that to the _GraphQL Schema_.

-Let's say your bussiness rules require to categorize your products, then you need to add a _Category_ entity and make your products fit into categories.
+Let's say your bussiness rules require to categorize your products, then you need to add a _Category_ entity and make your products split into categories.

 To do that, let's add a `category` folder inside `src/models` and let's create a `category.model.ts`file in that folder.